 Working with CSIRO is a natural fit for Alisha following the Leadership Development Program, as “they do a lot of evaluation, they have a heavy focus on data and impact, as does Teach For Australia.
 The program has data backed results to show it improves engagement and achievement of Indigenous and Non-indigenous students.”

 In this role, Alisha believes she can have an impact across many schools and that she can assist in building respect and understanding for Australia’s First Peoples.

-“I would say that with my work for TFA at Nightcliff middle school was what interested me in Indigenous education, my first class was 45% Aboriginal and 5% Torres Strait Island students.
+“I would say that with my work for TFA at Nightcliff middle school was what interested me in Indigenous education, my first class was 45 per cent Aboriginal and 5 per cent Torres Strait Island students.
 I learnt so much from those students and felt motivated to be apart of a program which worked towards better outcomes for those students, and all students.”